-Whether employers can fire someone who is receiving workers’ compensation benefits is a difficult legal question.
-There are lawful and unlawful reasons why someone might be terminated following a work injury and workers’ comp case.
-If you were fired and believe your employer might have violated your rights, reach out to a workers’ compensation attorney right away for a consultation.
+Whether employers can fire someone who is receiving worker’s compensation benefits is a difficult legal question.
+There are lawful and unlawful reasons why someone might be terminated following a work injury and worker’s comp case.
+If you were fired and believe your employer might have violated your rights, reach out to an El Monte worker’s compensation attorney right away for a consultation.

 Retaliation can take many forms – not just termination.
 Mistreatment or any adverse employment action can be unlawful retaliation.
 If you filed a claim, started getting benefits, and your employer promptly fired you or took other negative action, you might have a case for retaliation.

 Because California is an at-will state, employers can fire employees for any lawful reasons.
-As long as the termination is not in relation to the work injury or workers’ comp claim, an employer can present other reasons for firing you while you are receiving benefits.
+If the termination is not in relation to the work injury or worker’s comp claim, an employer can present other reasons for firing you while you are receiving benefits.
 These can include:

 - Standard layoffs due to budget cuts

 - You will not be able to perform your work duties (even with reasonable accommodations) again because of your injuries

 There is no obligation for your employer to hold your job if you cannot return to work.
 This means that you might lose your job if you need a long time off or have permanent disabilities that interfere with your ability to work.

 If you are fired while receiving worker’s compensation, you might worry that it will affect your ability to continue collecting benefits.
 However, even though your employer’s insurance provides your benefits, you should be able to keep receiving them even if your employment ended.
 All the benefits that stem from your successful claim should continue if you are eligible.